wing5wong/artisan-whs-static/source/_events/2020-05-21_pink-shirt-day-postponed.md

 ---
 Pink Shirt Day was today, Friday 22 May 2020, but has been postponed due to Covid-19 restrictions.

-No date has been set yet.
+No revised date has been set yet.